Zeus097/SoftUni/README.md

 It will be source code only.

-My content is separated in modules.
+Content is separated in Topics.